scikit-learn/sklearn-pypi-package/README.md

 The table shows the historical brownout schedule that was used between 2022 December 1st and 2023 December 1st, in order to get people aware of the deprecation and give them some time to adapt.
-During these dates and time windows, an exception was raised if you attempt to install the `sklearn` package from PyPI.
+During these dates and time windows, an exception was raised if you attempted to install the `sklearn` package from PyPI.

 | Dates                                 | Window(s)                      |